Newsletter

 The DMMF is a cost-effective approach that manages the contaminated sediment and protects both river and lake health.
 In addition to reducing the cost to remove and store the sediment, construction of the DMMF at the lakefront bypasses the negative environmental impacts of hauling the material to a new landfill.
 If the material was trucked to a landfill instead of to the DMMF, there would be increased truck traffic and the need for landfill expansion.

 The DMMF project is part of a larger initiative to clean up the Milwaukee Estuary Area of Concern (AOC).
-Learn more about the AOC by watching this John Gurda video, Toxic Legacy, or visiting the Wisconsin Department of Natural Resources website here.
+Learn more about the AOC by watching this John Gurda video or visiting the Waterway Restoration Partnership website.

 By using our website you are consenting to our use of cookies in accordance with our cookie policy.